 Also, in 1955, at the suggestion of the DuBois Educational Foundation, a two-year associate degree program was instituted at the DuBois campus, enabling many students from the area to enter specialized fields of engineering.

 The DuBois Educational Foundation's campaign for funds in 1962 and the construction of the Swift Memorial Building offer positive proof of the interest and pride residents of the tri-county area have in their youth, as well as demonstrating their confidence and hope in the progress of Clearfield, Elk, and Jefferson counties.
 The building was completed in 1964 and was made possible by a fund drive that collected more than $500,000 from business and residents from that three-county area.
-The Advising Center and the Learning Center are located here, along with laboratories, classrooms, faculty offices, and computer facilities.
+The Advising Center, the Center for Undergraduate Excellence (CUE), the SAFARI, and Information Technology are located here, along with laboratories, classrooms, and faculty offices.

 The Multi-Purpose Building, which opened in 1967, is the center of all athletic activities on campus and was funded through the General State Authority and along with the gymnasium, fitness room, and locker rooms, there are faculty offices, classrooms, and a physical therapist assistance laboratory.

 The Donald S. Hiller Building, named after the Campus Executive Officer from 1951 to 1978, was available for student use in 1975.
-The Campus Executive Office, the Bookstore, Library, Auditorium, Business Office, and Student Affairs Office are located in the Hiller Building in addition to the Health Center, Student Lounge, Snack Bar, Registrar, Admissions, Academic Affairs, and Continuing Education.
+The Library, Bookstore, Auditorium, and Student Affairs Offices are located in the Hiller Building in addition to the Health Center, Student Government Association, and the Lion's Den Café.

 The 125th anniversary of The Pennsylvania State University occurred in 1980.
 The merger of the Commonwealth Campuses and the Continuing Education Administrations took place in 1982.
 The year 1985 marked the 50th anniversary of the DuBois campus as a growing part of the Commonwealth Educational System and as an important partner in service to the surrounding community.